furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily by using your favorite IDE.

 The Polylith tool also helps you run the tests incrementally.
-If you run the poly `test` command from the root directory, it will detect changes made since the last stable point in time, and only run tests for the recent changes (it will only run test for .clj and .cljc files at the moment).
+If you run the poly `test` command from the workspace root directory, it will detect changes made since the last stable point in time (see [tagging](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/tagging)) and only run tests for the recent changes (it will only run test for .clj and .cljc files at the moment).
-Please check out the [test section](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/testing) of the _poly_ tool for further information about incremental testing or execute the `help` command to see available commands.
+Please check out the [test section](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/testing) of the _poly_ tool for further information about incremental testing or execute the [help](https://cljdoc.org/d/polylith/clj-poly/0.2.22/doc/reference/commands) command to see available commands.

 ##### Project
-Projects in the Polylith architecture are configurations for deployable artifacts.
+Projects in the Polylith architecture are configurations for deployable artifacts (explained in detail [here](https://cljdoc.org/d/polylith/clj-poly/0.2.22/doc/project)).
 There are two projects in this workspace: `realworld-backend` and `realworld-frontend`.
 Projects are a way to assemble a base with a set of components and libraries into deployable bundles.
 The `realworld-backend` project bundles the `rest-api` base with backend components for API deployment, while the `realworld-frontend` project bundles the `web-app` base with frontend components for web application deployment.